Education

 “Karma winds all the joys and hard trials in the current life to all the good and bad deeds in the past life.”

-Religious activities participation is the second primary concern of the Indo-American elders.
-The dependence of elders onto their children for transportation to the temples for religious activities fulfillment has driven them into a position of a dilemma.
-For example, elder’s usually complained about their dependence on their sons.
-The temples mostly located in particular metropolitan communities.
-Old people face problem in going to the temples as their children do not take them there or they do not pay attention to them.
+Religious activity participation is the second primary concern of the Indo-American elders.
+The dependence of elders on their children for transportation to the temples for religious activities fulfillment has driven them into a position of dilemma.
+For example, elders usually complained about their dependence on their sons.
+The temples are mostly located in particular metropolitan communities.
+Old people face problems in going to the temples as their children do not take them there or they do not pay attention to them.

-The other dilemma is social isolation leading to depression, fear of loneliness and static lifestyle.
-Lack of communication, sharing of thoughts, emotional disconnection due to the conflict of perceptions between elders and social neighborhood evolved.
+The other dilemma is social isolation, leading to depression, fear of loneliness and a static lifestyle.
+Lack of communication, sharing of thoughts, and emotional disconnection due to the conflict of perceptions between elders and social neighborhood evolved.

-Stagnant or immobile lifestyle along with dependence on the close people contributed to the health hazards among the elderly people class.
-There has been increased risk of ailments reported such as high cholesterol, high BP, and diabetes in males.
-Female into Americans prone to arthritis and coronary diseases reported. which cut down the risk of such disease.
+A stagnant or immobile lifestyle, along with dependence on close people, contributed to the health hazards among the elderly people class.
+There has been an increased risk of ailments reported, such as high cholesterol, high BP, and diabetes in males.
+Females Americans are prone to arthritis and coronary diseases, which cut down the risk of such diseases.
 The contributing factor that I understood is the depressive and immobile lifestyle that these people adopt because of the distorted interaction among members of families.

-The elder immigrants give their young age and time to build and store for future and family.
-They often think about going back to their homeland but when they feel they usually get so late that they get shackled by their beliefs to be with their children no matter what.
-Their view is in line with every decision they make should be family oriented as they are brought up with the culture of collectivism, not individualism as reported by Hellweg (1987), the decision-making process should not be unilateral.
+The elder immigrants give their young age and time to build and store for their future and family.
+They often think about going back to their homeland, but when they feel they usually get so late that they get shackled by their beliefs to be with their children no matter what.
+Their view is in line with every decision they make should be family-oriented as they are brought up with a culture of collectivism, not individualism, as reported by Hellweg (1987); the decision-making process should not be unilateral.

 The Asian culture shares similar beliefs with the Indo-Americans.
-They emphasize on the togetherness among family members and on interdependence.
-According to Mui (1996), aging is harmonious process and alders are the assets of knowledge.
+They emphasize the togetherness among family members and interdependence.
+According to Mui (1996), aging is a harmonious process, and alders are the assets of knowledge.
 They should not be isolated and rejected.
-This belief is much similar to Indo-American cultural belief.
-The dependence of elders for care and support both financially and emotionally is identical in both Asian and Indo culture, Korean culture mediates the dependence relationship among children and parent and considers it a shame to ask for support of side family.
-The elders regarded as the figure of immense respect and importance in the family unit as reported by (Cheung (1989) sharing similar collectivism and interactive approach with Indo American elders.
+This belief is similar to Indo-American cultural beliefs.
+The dependence on elders for care and support both financially and emotionally is identical in both Asian and Indo cultures; Korean culture mediates the dependent relationship between children and parents and considers it a shame to ask for support from a side family.
+The elders are regarded as figures of immense respect and importance in the family unit, as reported by (Cheung (1989), sharing a similar collectivism and interactive approach with Indo-American elders.

-Hinduism and Asian cultures emphasize on keeping the norms and values intact.
-The majority of the elders from Indo-Americans and Asian-American in the interviews shared about the disturbed emotions on losing the integrity of their rules and values and also about the reluctance in opening about the conflict publicly.
-Both the cultures show similarities among each other but dissimilarity with the current Americanism.
-The dilemmas observed through exploration research among the Indo-Americans in the U.S culture quoted as,
+Hinduism and Asian cultures emphasize keeping the norms and values intact.
+The majority of the elders from Indo-Americans and Asian-Americans in the interviews shared their disturbed emotions about losing the integrity of their rules and values and also about the reluctance to open up about the conflict publicly.
+Both cultures show similarities with each other but dissimilarity with the current Americanism.
+The dilemmas observed through exploration research among the Indo-Americans in the U.S culture quoted as follows,

 “Uncertainty in coming home, social detachment, regrets of not returning to the homeland at a younger age, dependence accompanied with stagnant lifestyle and poor health, less coordination among fellow members, exploitation of religious practice by the irresponsible behavior of children, and deterioration of cultural norms.”
 (Balgopal, 1999)